 An international award for students

 The Undergraduate Awards aim to identify the world’s most outstanding students in every field.
-UM students can now apply to this prestigious program, with the University of Montpellier being the first in France to be affiliated with it.
+UM students UM now apply to this prestigious program, with the University of Montpellier being the first institution in France to be affiliated with it.

 It’s the equivalent of the Nobel Prize for students.
-The Undergraduate Scholarships were established in 2012 under the patronage of the President of Ireland, Michael D. Higgins.
+The Undergraduate Awards were established in 2012 under the patronage of the President of Ireland, Michael D. Higgins.
 Today, they constitute the world’s largest program in the field of academic awards.
-The goal: to support the world’s brightest and most innovative students in every discipline.
-Open to 25 categories across all fields of knowledge—including science and technology, law, economics, and the humanities and social sciences—the award is given to the best projects or research papers submitted worldwide.
+The goal is to support the world’s most brilliant and innovative students in every discipline.
+Open to 25 categories across all fields of knowledge—including science and technology, law, economics, and the humanities and social sciences—the award is given to the best projects or research papers submitted from around the world.

 International recognition

-Every September, the winners from each discipline are invited to Dublin, Ireland, for a four-day, all-expenses-paid trip to attend the medal ceremony at a global summit.
+Every September, the winners in each discipline are invited to Dublin, Ireland, for a four-day, all-expenses-paid trip to attend a medal ceremony at a global summit.
 This event opens up exciting opportunities for the new winners… and even opens certain doors, explains Evelina Colacino, a chemistry professor and researcher at the Max Mousseron Institute of Biomolecules.

 “Winning the UA means being recognized in one’s field of research.
 Each winner is notably rewarded with the publication of their project in an international journal: The Undergraduate Journal.”
 A journal read by researchers seeking doctoral students with promising work, and by companies looking to recruit talent or develop technological innovations.“It has now become a tool for identifying young talent around the world,” explains Evelina Colacino.